-- Gas processing plants: Flaring occurs at gas processing plants primarily for safety and cleanup reasons.
+- Gas processing plants: Flaring occurs at gas processing plants primarily for safety reasons.
 Commission efforts for reduction focus partly on conservation as a priority during the application review stage.
-Flaring from gas processing plants increased 14.4 per cent between 2010 and 2011, and increased 61.9 per cent since 1996.
-Increases resulted from increased production. - Production Facilities: Flaring occurs at production facilities primarily for safety and during process upsets.
+Flaring from gas processing plants increased 0.5 per cent between 2011 and 2012.
+The increase resulted from increased gas processing capacity. - Production Facilities: Flaring occurs at production facilities primarily for safety and during process upsets.
 The Commission works with operators on production facility designs, ensuring all reasonable options are considered in an effort to eliminate or reduce flaring.
-Flaring from production facilities increased 14.5 per cent between 2010 and 2011, and since 1996 increased 7.7 per cent.
-Increases resulted from increased production.
+Flaring from production facilities increased 19 per cent between 2011 and 2012.
+The increase resulted from increased production facility capacity.

-- Underbalanced Drilling: This is a procedure used to drill oil and gas wells where wellbore pressure is kept lower than fluid pressure in the formation being drilled.
-There was a 9.3 per cent decrease in flaring from underbalanced drilling between 2010 and 2011.
-Flaring from underbalanced drilling peaked in 2004, and since that time decreased 85.6 per cent.
-The decrease in 2011 resulted from decreased underbalanced drilling and increased gas conservation during drilling. - Well Cleanup and Testing: These are conducted once a well is completed and prior to placing it into production.
+- Underbalanced Drilling: This is a procedure used to drill gas wells where wellbore pressure is kept lower than fluid pressure in the formation being drilled.
+There was a 99.3 per cent decrease in flaring from underbalanced drilling between 2011 and 2012.
+Flaring from underbalanced drilling peaked in 2004, and since that time decreased 99.9 per cent.
+The decrease in 2012 resulted from decreased underbalanced drilling. - Well Cleanup and Testing: These are conducted once a well is completed and prior to placing it into production.
 Well cleanup flaring ensures sufficient contaminants have been removed from the gas stream to allow the well to produce safely, and well testing involves flowing a well so pressure and flow data can be collected.
-Flaring from these sources decreased 3.2 per cent between 2010 and 2011, and increased five per cent since 1996.
-The decrease in 2011 resulted from increased gas conservation due to inline testing. - Solution Gas: This is flaring that occurs predominantly at oil producing wells and batteries.
+Flaring from these sources decreased three per cent between 2011 and 2012.
+The decrease in 2012 resulted from reduced activity and a change in regulation that removed the requirement for well testing in many cases. - Solution Gas: This is flaring that occurs at oil producing wells and batteries.
 Operators are required to conserve solution gas that meets an economic threshold as defined in the Guideline.
-There was a five per cent decrease in solution gas flaring between 2010 and 2011, and a 92.5 per cent decrease since 1996.
-The decrease in 2011 results from declining oil production.
+There was a 7.2 per cent decrease in solution gas flaring between 2011 and 2012, and there has been a 93 per cent decrease since 1996.
+The decrease in 2012 resulted from improvements in conservation.